stableis/nodejs-update-windows-time-ip/README.md

 Things to take note of::::

-The computer may revert the timezone if 'auto update of date and time through location' is set as the change may be assumed to be accidental.
+The computer may revert the time if set to syncronize with an internet time server but this has not been tested or confirmed.